6 Weeks in Kotor. Unexpected Realities of Living in Montenegro

 A few weeks before our arrival, they canceled.
 No!
 Why?!

-With nonrefundable flights booked (protect yourself with AirHelp) and during peak tourist season, we needed to find a place ASAP.
+With nonrefundable flights booked (make sure to protect yourself with AirHelp) and during peak tourist season, we needed to find a place ASAP.
 We ended up finding something in Dobrota, which is just on the outskirts of Kotor and still along the bay, but our stay was also half the size and more expensive. $1200 got us a studio apartment that was equipped with the bare essentials (I cannot stress the word BARE enough), but had a breathtaking view of the Bay of Kotor.
 Although still cheaper than any rent in California, it was more than we expected.
 Especially for a place we had read about being “budget friendly”.

 I understand we were visiting during peak season, but the size of the space we were about to be living in for almost 2 months, and the lack of simple amenities we were used to, I was a little worried.
 We decided we’d just cook more at home instead of eating out to balance that budget.
 You know, since everything on the internet told me that groceries were like “Omggg so cheap.”